elunna/nerfhack-changelog/README.md

 * Thrown potions of acid can corrode items or armor when they hit a monster or the player.
 * Water damage may disintegrate scrolls; may occur when dipping (Dyna)
 * Disintegration rays can vaporize boulders
-* Items can be erodeproofed via confused enchant weapon scrolls or by dipping into potions of reflection.
+* Items can be erodeproofed via confused enchant weapon scrolls or by dipping into non-diluted potions of reflection.
-* Item erosion can be repaired by dipping into a potion of restore ability (xnh)
+* Item erosion can be repaired by dipping into a non-diluted potion of restore ability (xnh)

 #### Fragile items are more vulnerable
 * Beams of force bolt and striking can break fragile items in inventory.